rusi/duckietown.dev.land/pages/about.md

 It is a hands-on, project-focused course focusing on self-driving vehicles and high-level autonomy.

-The class focuses on solving the ultimate problem to **Design an Autonomous Robo-Taxis System for the City of Duckietown.**
+The class focuses on solving the ultimate problem to **Design an Autonomous Robo-Taxi System for the City of Duckietown.**

 This project ([duckietown.dev.land](http://duckietown.dev.land)) is an attempt to extend the **City of Duckietown** and open its doors to Middle School students.